alexcasella/mbta-prediction/README.md

 Demo website:
 [http://129.10.3.103:3000/#/home](http://129.10.3.103:3000/#/home)

+### Setting the environment:

+#### NodeJS
+1. [Install](https://nodejs.org/en/download/) the Node.JS binaries or the installer.
+2. If the install was successful the Node.JS CLI should be available to you.
+Check by firing up the terminal `node --version` should give the installed version.
+3. If the install was successful you should now have the **npm** which is Node's package manager. `npm --version` should confirm this.
+4. Clone this repo.
+5. Navigate to the root folder in the terminal and type in `npm install`
+6. This should install all the depencies required to run the application.
+7. There should now be a node_modules folder in your root directory.
+8. If all the steps were successful you should now be able to launch the application.
+9. In the root directory type in `node server.js`, fire up a browser and hit `http://localhost:3000/`

+#### Java
+1. The project is built using JDK 1.7, you will have to download and install it.
+2. Make sure the JAVA_HOME variable points to the JDK 1.7 binary.
+3. Download and install Apache tomcat 7.

+### Running the Project:
+1. To run the front end server check branch ui-angular (below).
+2. To run the backend server check branch RestAPI (below).
+3. To run the pipeline check check branch pipeline (below).

 ### Branch: Master
 This branch contains the progress of the project uptill Sprint 3, the first version of Boston Now.
 For the latest files please use Branch ui-angular !

-Contents ->
- * Run app.js for the The NodeJS front end server.
+ * app.js for the The NodeJS front end server.
- * Index.html for the User interface.
+ * index.html for the User interface.
- * messenger.war is the Jersey Java api
+ * messenger.war for the Jersey Java api
  * Supporting scripts to parse and format data.